 And, get a load of these ocelots!
 Can you *spot* the difference?
 Again, one was prepared by someone with little to no knowledge of the actual animal.

 Martha Maxwell sensibly attired in her hunting outfit.

 Maxwell’s display at the Philadelphia Centennial Exhibition was the first of its kind.

 Our theme music is “Little Lily Swing” by Tri-Tachyon.

 Thanks for listening!
 We’ll be back with a new episode in November.
-And here’s a link to our Patreon page, in case you’d like to help fund transcripts.
+And here’s a link to our Patreon page, in case you’d like to help fund our work.